Salmon Roulade with Tehina Sauce Recipe

-Not only is this salmon roulade fun to make, with the black nori outlining the coil, but I had some leftover ground salmon, which I used to make burgers, with absolutely nothing on: Shape, sear, and eat, alone or with your favorite toppings!
+Not only is it fun to make, with the black nori outlining the coil formed by the two-color filling; but I had some leftover ground salmon, which I used to make burgers, with absolutely nothing on: Shape, sear, and eat, alone or with your favorite toppings!

 This recipe is excerpted from my new Cookbook, The Whole Foods Kosher Kitchen: Glorious Meals Pure and Simple.